flyingcircusio/fc-nixos/doc/src/devhost.rst

 1. Create a new resource group to grant/limit access for your developers.
    Developers need the ``login`` permission to interact with the devhost.

-2. Create a virtual machine with sufficient resources (CPU, RAM, SSD) and select the ``devhost`` role.
+2. You need a physical machine with sufficient resources (CPU, RAM, SSD) and select the ``devhost`` role.

 3. The machine needs to be assigned a public IP address (v4 and v6 are